 - Don’t forget to garnish the cocktails with fresh pear and rosemary.
 I love drink garnishes!
 Plus, it perfumes the drink which enhances those flavors even more.

 By far, this is the prettiest drink I have ever had in my life.
 So please be sure to give Empress 1908 Gin and my holiday recipe a try.
 You won’t regret it!
 Enjoy friends.

-For more holiday drink recipes, please give this a try:
+And for more holiday drink recipes, please give these a try:

 Empress Pear-Rosemary Gin Cocktail

 - 2 - 2 1/2 oz Empress 1908 Gin

 - 1 oz Fresh Lemon Juice equivalent to one large lemon

 - Pear Rosemary Simple Syrup: In a small pot, warm the water to almost boiling.
 Remove from heat and stir in the honey until fully dissolved.
 Add the pear and rosemary and give it a gentle stir.
 Cover and let steep until it is completely cool.
 (I like to let it steep for at least an hour).

 - Empress Pear-Rosemary Gin Cocktail: Once ready to serve, add the ice, gin, ginger beer, simple syrup and lemon juice and stir to combine.
 Top with a pear slice and rosemary sprig.